AbhiralJain/Flutter-Password-Manager/README.md

-# passwordmanager
+# Password Manager

 A simple password manager made with Hive and Flutter.
+Works on every platform.